 Her current writing projects are:

 UNTIL PROVEN INNOCENT, a young adult mystery.
-Coming from Black Rose Writing in fall 2018.
+Published by Black Rose Writing.

 No one knows who started a fire that killed the Spriggs family fifty years ago.
 Alison’s grandmother was blamed for it and has spent her life under a cloud of suspicion.
 Alison has less than two weeks to prove her grandmother’s innocence before the Spriggs’ house is torn down, taking its secrets with it.
 But she soon learns that someone is desperate to keep her from learning the truth.